Yogesh0903/Predictive-Modelling-Using-Social-Profile-in-Online-P2P-Lending-Platform-Prosper-Loan/README.md

   - Targets (y_test): (5194, 4)

 ### Final Model Selection
-Based on the evaluation, we selected the Gradient Boosting Classifier for multiclass targets due to its superior performance metrics and robustness in handling complex data relationships.
+Based on the evaluation, we selected the Gradient Boosting Regressor for multiclass targets due to its superior performance metrics and robustness in handling complex data relationships.

 ### Multiclass Regression Model
 For each multiclass target, we used a Gradient Boosting Regressor to predict the target values.
 The steps involved are: